ninehundred/nc-news/README.md

 ## DO News App
-This app was made to talk to a backend server and retrieve news articles, comments and so on.
+This app was demonstrate knowledge of a front end portion of full stack development.
-You should be able to use this app on both mobile and desktop comfortably.
+It utilises the api of be-nc-news (ADD LINK) to display items on the front end.
-This app allows you to log in (in a simplistic way) as well as vote on articles.
+This app will work on both a desktop and mobile application.

 ## Available Scripts